 Seitse is a charasmatic guide, engaging our guests with history and storytelling.
 Always smiling and personable, we are delighted to have him on-tour!

-This trip is advised for someone of good fitness and recreational cycling ability who can enjoy 25-30 plus miles a day on flat to some varied terrain.
-The ride leader will be averaging a leisurely touring pace and we will have a ride sweep.
+This trip is advised for someone of good fitness and recreational cycling ability who can enjoy 25 miles a day on flat to some varied terrain.
+Guide, Sietse, will be averaging a leisurely touring pace with stops for photos and snacks.

 As with all Bike and Barge trips-there is no support vehicle on our routes.